 All covers have been tested to ensure they are match resistant.

 Mattresses and bed bases are not required to have this type of label but, to show that they comply with the ignitability tests, they may have a label stating compliance with BS 7177: Specification for resistance to ignition of mattresses, mattress pads, divans and bed bases.
 This label has a blue border, the word 'RESISTANT' in white lettering, and black cigarette and flame symbols.

 It is not compulsory for used furniture supplied in rented accommodation to bear a permanent label.
 For your own safety and peace of mind it is advisable to accept only furniture that does or ask for written confirmation if it is not labelled.

-Electrical equipment provided with rented accommodation must be safe and meet the requirements of the Electrical Equipment (Safety) Regulations 2016
+Electrical equipment provided with rented accommodation must be safe and meet the requirements of the Electrical Equipment (Safety) Regulations 2016, which include the following:

 For more information on electrical safety visit the Electrical Safety Council website.

-Gas appliances, such as cookers and fires in rented accommodation, must comply with the Gas Appliances (Safety) Regulations 1995.
+Gas appliances, such as cookers and fires in rented accommodation, must comply with EU Regulation 2016/426 on appliances burning gaseous fuels, which is enforced in the UK through the Gas Appliances (Enforcement) and Miscellaneous Amendments Regulations 2018.
 These Regulations do not apply to second-hand appliances and fittings even if they have been reconditioned or repaired.